Emirhantaze/ElectroCardioGraphyProject/approches.md

         after that point we aim to design cheby and butterworth filters u can found their funtions in filters folder;
     4:
-        next step is going a bit further and make filters uniqe for each fonction
+        next step is going a bit further and make filters uniqe for each signal
         a:
             first we know that there are lower and higher unwanted frequncies in our functions the deal is how to find which are them are necessary ones: